Claiming for pothole damage on car insurance

 Share article

-The cold, wet weather we have in the UK is the main reason potholes have become such a big concern.
-Our roads start to form tiny cracks from general wear and tear, and when water enters these tiny cracks, it freezes and expands during cold weather.
-This causes the cracks to widen and when the water eventually melts, potholes and craters are created in the road surface as cars drive over them.
-Therefore, it comes as no surprise that potholes are so common in the UK and are particularly bad during or immediately after winter.
+Roads form tiny cracks from wear and tear.
+When water enters these cracks, it freezes and expands during cold weather, causing the cracks to widen.
+When the water melts, potholes and craters are created in the road surface as cars drive over them.

-Claiming on your car insurance
+Making pothole claims on your car insurance

 If you claim on your car insurance, just be aware that it might affect your no-claims bonus and could lead to a more expensive premium the following year.
 You’ll also have to pay an excess – the amount of money you’ll have to contribute towards a claim.